International Diving Institute: Governance

 IDI was licensed by the South Carolina Commission on Higher Education as a non-degree occupational training institution.

-IDI is one of fewer than a dozen professional diving schools currently operating in North America.
-It is a member of Association of Diving Contractors International and trains to the Standards published by the Association of Commercial Diving Educators, the American National Standards Institute, and the Sea Research Society.
+IDI was one of fewer than a dozen professional diving schools operating in North America.
+It was a member of Association of Diving Contractors International and trained to the Standards published by the Association of Commercial Diving Educators, the American National Standards Institute, and the Sea Research Society.

 Admissions and school structure

-Admission requirements are: 18 years or older, GED or high school diploma, US citizen, and passing a diving physical exam.
-Students are not required to have previous experience.
-Palmetto Business Daily reported that tuition to be $18,100 for the 2017–18 year with 21 students enrolled.
+Admission requirements were: 18 years or older, GED or high school diploma, US citizen, and passing a diving physical exam.
+Students were not required to have previous experience.
+Palmetto Business Daily reported that tuition was $18,100 for the 2017–18 year with 21 students enrolled.

 Curriculum

-IDI offers programs in Air/Mixed Gas Surface Supplied Welding, Underwater Welding, HAZWOPER/HAZMAT for general and commercial diving, ROV pilot, Underwater Burning, and Diving Supervisor.
-Courses typically run for 640 hours over 16 weeks, and meet certifications for OSHA and commercial diving jobs.
-Of these hours, about half is classroom lecture and the other half is practical applications as required by Association of Dive Contractors International.
-Some additional training courses for certifications run another two weeks.
-Training is done on-site in the wet tanks, at the dive stations in the Cooper River, and also nearby piers.
+IDI offered programs in Air/Mixed Gas Surface Supplied Welding, Underwater Welding, HAZWOPER/HAZMAT for general and commercial diving, ROV pilot, Underwater Burning, and Diving Supervisor.
+Courses typically ran for 640 hours over 16 weeks, and met certifications for OSHA and commercial diving jobs.
+Of those hours, about half were classroom lecture and the other half were practical applications as required by Association of Dive Contractors International.
+Some additional training courses for certifications ran another two weeks.
+Training was done on-site in the wet tanks, at the dive stations in the Cooper River, and also nearby piers.

 Campus

-IDI is situated at an old Navy base on the Cooper River in North Charleston, South Carolina.
-Its facilities include a two-story building with classrooms, offices, and work areas.
-Workshops include: metal fabrication, welding, a clean room for gas systems fabrication, and diesel compressor training area.
-There are hyperbaric chambers for compression/decompression.
-The school has three wet tanks.
-The main tank is 48,800 gallons and is 20 feet deep, and in 2009, a tube was appended to enable students to practice working in confined spaces.
-A second tank is used for installing in confined spaces with minimal visibility and also for rigging and hoisting.
-A third tank is used for wet welding.
-The school also has access to the Cooper River in which dive stations have been installed.
-The school has a dive shop that also services other divers besides the students.
+IDI was situated at an old Navy base on the Cooper River in North Charleston, South Carolina.
+Its facilities included a two-story building with classrooms, offices, and work areas.
+Workshops included: metal fabrication, welding, a clean room for gas systems fabrication, and diesel compressor training area.
+There were hyperbaric chambers for compression/decompression.
+The school had three wet tanks.
+The main tank was 48,800 gallons and was 20 feet deep, and in 2009, a tube was appended to enable students to practice working in confined spaces.
+A second tank was used for installing in confined spaces with minimal visibility and also for rigging and hoisting.
+A third tank was used for wet welding.
+The school also had access to the Cooper River in which dive stations had been installed.
+The school had a dive shop that also serviced other divers besides the students.